15 Feb The most Common English Pronunciation Errors made by Spanish Speakers

 red, grain, garage, worry, break, train

-3. “y” and “j” may merge when they should be distinct in English
+3. “y” and “j” may merge for Spanish speakers when they should be distinct in English

 Depending on the country or region they come from, some native Spanish speakers think of the letters “j” and “y” as representing variations of the same sound.